microsoft/promptflow-rag-project-template/README.md

 ## Contributing

-Let's Exapnd this repo to interesting and more complex rag-applications.
+Let's Expand this repo to interesting and more complex rag-applications.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us